danilo-patrucco/DOD_cert_aggregator/README.md

 ```

 This image does **not** modify the system trust store or install the certificates into `/etc/ssl/certs` or similar.
-It’s meant to be a **data image** you can pull, inspect, or copy certs from as needed.
+It’s meant to be a **data image** you can pull, inspect, or copy certs from as needed (for example, in a multi-stage build).

 ---